chayanroyc/error-metrics/README.md

 ### Example 2: Metric Returning Tuple (Multiple Components)

-For metrics that return multiple components (like KGE, LME, LCE, DE), use a tuple return type:
+For metrics that return multiple components (like KGE, LME, LCEf, DE), use a tuple return type:

 ```python
 from typing import Tuple